CambridgeSolidMechanics/VGStudioElastix/README.md

    - including line `// copy_log` or `// copy_logs` will copy text logs from the temporary output directory into a subfolder in the current directory
    - including line `// copy_volume` or `// copy_volumes` will copy the volume files from the temporary output directory into a subfolder in the current directory
    - including line `// gnuplot` will produce a gnuplot script linked to the (temporary) output directory.
 The script can be used to monitor convergence during the analysis.
 If `// copy_logs` is also set, at the end of the run the gnuplot script will change to point to the subfolder with copied logs.
+   - any command line arguments can be passed in.
+For instance, including `-t0 [file]` will add this argument to the system call to `elastix.exe`.
+If the argument is one that was already part of the arguments in the VG Studio call, priority will be given to the argument value in `DVC_mod_params.txt`.
 6. Run VG Studio DVC analysis again to take the modified parameters into effect.
 Results will be read and visualized by VG Studio as before.

 ## Referenes